-STORY - "In 2014 I wrote this story about the Ramadan for the travel magazine 'Wereldwijzer Reismagazine' in the Netherlands.
+ME Travel - "In 2014 I wrote this story about the Ramadan in Dutch language.
 You can find now the English version on the website."

 I wanted to know how westerners experience the Ramadan among muslims in their own culture.
 This year, I'm together with my fourteen years old son during this fasting month in Indonesia - the country with the largest muslim population in the world - and I join the Ramadan with my Indonesian friends.
 And no, I'm not in Bali which is quite western and mostly Hindu.
 I take full part of the spicy Indonesian culture and the muslim community.

 Meanwhile, we are halfway through this holy month of Islam.
 Between dawn and sunset, nobody eats and drinks.
 This fasting period is not just not eating and not drinking, it means a lot more for a good muslim: you strengthen your inner mind and try to control bad habits.
 For example, during the day in Ramadan, you don’t smoke, you don’t try to quarrel and you don’t make love when the sun shines on the tropical sky.
 Not that making love is bad, they just want to say that we sometimes have to keep our drifts and pleasures under control and that we as human beings can’t do anything whatever we want.
 That we must keep in mind each other, with the nature and everything around us.
 Ramadan is also the month of solidarity.
 People make very early in the morning and in the evening time to share the meal with their family members, or with neighbours or friends who have less money.
 Ramadan have to be a festive to everyone.
 A festive month of joy, of togetherness and of inner strength.